 Certain MITs can elect for capital account treatment for certain of its investments.
 Broadly, under the new deemed capital rules, Australian MITs (this definition is broadly the same as the MIT definition for MIT withholding tax purposes with a few exceptions) will be entitled to make an irrevocable election to apply the CGT treatment to eligible assets disposals.
 If the trust makes a valid election, certain assets (broadly, land, shares in companies and units in unit trusts) are deemed to be held on capital account, and therefore disposal of these assets may be eligible for the capital gains tax discount and the exemption for non-residents (where assets are 'non-taxable Australian property').
-If no election is made, the assets will be deemed to be held on revenue account (with the exception of real estate, which will be taxed according to the ordinary capital/revenue distinction).
+The election must be made in the first year the trust qualifies as an MIT.
+If no election is made, the assets will be deemed to be held on revenue account.
 The new concessions will also apply to unit trusts 100% owned and controlled by MITs if the trust is eligible for 'flow-through' treatment (i.e. carry on only an 'eligible investment business').